-One of the auction platforms is the European Energy Exchange AG (EEX), which serves as a single auction platform for 25 Member States and separately as auction platforms for Germany and Poland.
+One of the auction platforms is the European Energy Exchange AG (EEX), which serves as a joint auction platform for 25 Member States and separately as auction platforms for Germany and Poland respectively.
 The second auction platform is ICE Futures Europe (ICE), which serves as an auction platform for the UK.

 As emission allowances are fungible, allowances from any auction platform can be used for completion throughout the ETS.
 Anyone who meets the requirements of each platform can participate in the auctions.

 Bidders can access the auctions over the internet and auction platforms also offer dedicated connections.
 The auction format is a one-time bid and a uniform price for items of either 500 or 1000 allowances depending on the auction platform.

 The auction calendar determined by the auction platforms specifies the date, bid window, size and other details for each auction to be held in a calendar year.